matheusclemente/dailyRoutineApp/dailyRoutine_user_stories.md

 1. User should be able to change the email and password used for log in, as long as a valid email is used.

 **Priority:** High.

+## Notifications

+### **Daily reminder**

+_As a user, I want to receive a daily reminder notification so that I don’t forget my tasks_

+**Acceptance Criteria:**

+1. App should send a push notification at the starting time of the users' routine.

+**Priority:** Medium.

+### **Event reminder**

+_As a user, I want to receive a reminder notification for a specific event so that I don’t forget a task I recently added to my routine_

+**Acceptance Criteria:**

+1. App should send a push notification at the starting time of an event selected by the user.

+**Priority:** Medium.

+### **New features**

+_As an admin, I want send notifications for relevant new features in the app so that the user can have the opportunity to engage with it._

+**Acceptance Criteria:**

+1. App should send a push notification when a new feature is implemented.
+2. User should be able to turn off this notifications.

+**Priority:** Low.